Score Editor

 ![]() |

-The Key Signature is a value ranging from 7 flats up to 7 sharps.
-Key signature changes throughout the song can be programmed after clicking the Edit Changes link.
+The Key Signature is a value ranging from 7 flats to 7 sharps.
+Key signature changes throughout the song can be programmed after clicking the Changes link.
 Key signature changes always occur at the start of a bar.
-When any changes are present the left hand section shows the key signature of the first bar that's (partially) visible.
+When any changes are present, the left hand section of the editor shows the key signature of the first bar that is (partially) visible.
 The key signature settings affect all MIDI tracks.
 It is stored in the MIDI files.